-Try these ten things you can do for boosting your mental health, according to expert psychiatrists and psychologists in Dubai.
+Try these ten things you can do help boost your mental health, according to expert psychiatrists and psychologists in the UAE.

 How you can make your mental health a priority.